santokalayil/ai-monitor/README.md

 - Any modifications or customizations they make
 - Any issues that arise from their use of the software

 By using this software, you agree to take full responsibility for any consequences of its use and to not hold the authors or contributors liable for any problems that may occur.

+## Development Status

+This project is currently in early development.
+Please note:

+- The API is not stable and may change
+- Features are being actively developed
+- Documentation is incomplete
+- Test coverage is limited
+- Not recommended for production use

+For more details about the development status and roadmap, see [DEVELOPMENT.md](DEVELOPMENT.md).